Chow Groups of Quadrics in Characteristic Two: Codimension two cycles on projective quadrics

+We have thus constructed the form $\psi=[f,\,c]\bot \tau$ such that properties (1), (2) and (3) hold.
+We prove property (4) in the appendix. \end{remark}

-Our proof of Theorem\;\ref{Un2p45} works in a uniform way in all dimensions $\ge 5$ (and actually in arbitrary characteristic).
-It relies on Lemma\;\ref{Un2p44} below.
+Our goal now is to give a proof of Theorem\;\ref{5p3} which works in a uniform way for all nondegenerate forms of dimension $\ge 5$ (and actually in arbitrary characteristic).
+It relies on Lemma\;\ref{5p5} below.
 Here we have to use the Kato--Milne cohomology group for any field $F$ of characteristic 2.
 For basic facts about Kato--Milne cohomology, the readers are referred to \cite{Kato82} or \cite[Appendix]{GMS}.

 \begin{lemma}[{See \cite[(5.1)]{KahnRostSujatha98} in characteristic $\neq 2$}] When $\dim\vp\ge 5$ there is a natural isomorphism